-The matching requirements are: $b_i=1$ for each $i \in A$, $b_s=cap(s)$ for each $s \in S$, and $b_v$$=\sum_{s \in S} {cap(s)} - |A|$ for $v$; clearly, we may assume that the last quantity is non-negative, because otherwise the LP (\ref{LP}) is infeasible.
-The following lemma shows that the equilibrium landing schedule and prices can be computed using minimum weight perfect $b$-matching of graph $(A', S, E)$.
+The matching requirements are: $b_i=1$ for each $i \in A$, $b_s=cap(s)$ for each $s \in S$, and $b_v$$=\sum_{s \in S} {cap(s)} - |A|$ for $v$.
+Clearly, the last quantity is non-negative, or else LP (\ref{LP}) is infeasible.
+The following lemmas show that the equilibrium landing schedule and prices can be computed using minimum weight perfect $b$-matching of graph $(A', S, E)$.

-\begin{lemma} There is a combinatorial, strongly polynomial algorithm for computing an equilibrium landing schedule and equilibrium prices for the landing scheduling market model. \end{lemma} \begin{proof} Let $M^*\subset E$ be a minimum weight perfect $b$-matching for instance $(A', S, E)$.
-Construct schedule $x^*$ where $x^*_{is}=1, \forall (i,s) \in E$.
-Schedule $x^*$ has to be an optimal solution of LP (\ref{LP}), or else we can construct a lesser weight perfect $b$-matching from the optimal solution of LP.

-The dual LP of minimum weight perfect $b$-matching has a variable for each node, say $q_n$ for node $n \in A' \cup S$, and has a solution where $q_v$ is one.
-Let $q^*$ be such a dual optimal, and let schedule $x^*$ correspond to the respective primal optimal.
-Using the complementary slackness conditions of the matching LPs, it is easy to check that schedule $x^*$ together with prices $p^*_s=-q^*_s$ gives an equilibrium.